Avoiding Triggers: A Guide to Staying Sober

 There’s nothing wrong with coming out of rehab and feeling proud of yourself for following your treatment programme and hopeful for the future.
 It’s great, and you should feel this way.

-But, knowing how to avoid triggers in recovery and actually doing so is an entirely different thing.
-If you were to expose yourself to potentially triggering situations too soon after treatment, it can lead to you experiencing a relapse.
+But knowing how to avoid triggers in recovery and actually doing so is an entirely different thing.
+If you were to expose yourself to potentially triggering situations too soon after treatment, it could lead to you experiencing a relapse.

 Nostalgia